Glatzli/model_comparison_codes/README.md

 GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
-- pressure along valley plot:
+- pressure along valley plot
-	- OBS p-diff: really use the one from the Airport?! -> should change sign as models do...
-	- WRF: use ps-variable!
-Should change with time!
+  	used airport pressure

   	reduction to Innsbruck Uni station:
 	(Needs to assume constant temperature for barometric approach...)